schoolofdevops/kubernetes-labguide/chapters/replication.md

 Update the version of the image from **schoolofdevops/vote:v1** to **schoolofdevops/vote:v2**

 Save the file.

-Observe if application got updated.
-Note what do you observe.
-Do you see the new version deployed ??
+Observe what happens ?

+  * Did application get  updated.
+  * Did updating replicaset launched new pods to deploy new version ?

 ### Scalability